BloomTech-Labs/labs-book/engineering/guides/git/git-workflow-basic.md

 pushing our code regularly are the habits worth having.
 Before we know it, we’ll be ready to take the PR out of draft mode.

-!!!
-Tip
+{% hint style="warning" %}
 Do your best to be a great team member by making commit messages as succinct as possible.
 They don’t have to be elaborate, just to the point.
+{% endhint %}

 ### One small step